Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Introduction:

-In present work the focus is the study of the dynamics of recurrent neural networks trained to perform Boolean-type operations with temporal stimuli at their input that simulate being sensory signals.
-In particular, network's recurrent weights have been trained starting initially from matrices with weights given by a normal distribution with zero mean and variance $\frac{1}{N}$ by using backpropagation through time with the Adam method \cite{DBLP:journals/corr/KingmaB14}.
+In present work, the focus is the study of the dynamics of recurrent neural networks trained to perform Boolean-type operations with temporal stimuli at their input that {simulate sensory information represented in the brain}.
+In particular, the network's recurrent weights have been trained starting initially from matrices with weights given by a normal distribution with zero mean and variance $\frac{1}{N}$ by using backpropagation through time with the Adam method \cite{DBLP:journals/corr/KingmaB14}. { This will be explained in more detail in Section \ref{MODELO}.}

-In our previous work, whose preliminary version can be found in \cite{jarne2019detailed}, we have illustrated a set of properties of these networks.
-In the present work, the different aspects of dynamics have been studied in-depth and an interpretation will be provided for the results of the numerical simulations corresponding to networks trained for the AND, OR, XOR tasks, and a Flip Flop.
+{In our previous work, whose preliminary version can be found in \cite{jarne2019detailed}, we have illustrated a set of properties of these networks.
+We studied how the performance degrades either as network size is decreased, interval duration is increased, or connectivity is damaged.
+We started a study on the eigenvalue's distribution, but without classifying the behavior.
+The main focus of such work was the connectivity properties related to the scale and network damage.} In the present work, the different aspects of dynamics have been studied in-depth. {An} interpretation is provided for the results of the numerical simulations corresponding to networks trained for the AND, OR, XOR temporal tasks, and a Flip Flop.
+Here the focus {is} the study of the eigenvalues spectrum of the recurrent weight matrices of trained networks and the classification of the obtained attractor states of the required output. {The aim is to show the link between the spectra in such tasks and dynamics.}

 The motivation for the selection of these tasks is double.
-On the one hand, to simulate flow control processes that can occur in the cortex when receiving stimuli from subcortical areas \cite{10.3389/fncom.2011.00001}.
-On the other hand, these tasks are the basic and the lowest level for computing in any digital system.
-In the case of the Flip Flop, it is the simplest sequential system that one can build \cite{floyd2003digital}.
+On the one hand, to simulate flow control processes that can occur in the cortex when receiving stimuli from subcortical areas. { In \cite{10.3389/fncom.2011.00001} the notion of gating was discussed as a mechanism capable of controlling the flow of information from one set of neurons to another}. { In the present work, the gating mechanisms are modeled using networks with a relatively small set of units}.
+On the other hand, these tasks are the basic and the lowest level for {computation} in any digital system.
 It has been previously proposed that some sets of neurons in the brain could roughly function as gates \cite{10.3389/fncom.2011.00001}.

-On the other hand, it also is interesting in itself the dynamics of trained networks for the Flip Flop task.
-It has been previously studied in \cite{DBLP:journals/neco/SussilloB13, SUSSILLO2014156}, but in this case with a more complex task referring to a 3-bit register called in the work a 3-bit Flip Flop.
+In the case of the Flip Flop, it is the simplest sequential system that one can build \cite{floyd2003digital}. {It is also interesting the dynamics of trained networks for the Flip Flop task, which is generally related to the concept of working memory}.
+It has been previously studied in \cite{DBLP:journals/neco/SussilloB13, SUSSILLO2014156}, but in this case, with a more complex task referring to a 3-bit register called in the paper a 3-bit Flip Flop.